Latest

 2. How much does it cost to start a supplement company?

 Startup costs vary widely.
 Private labeling and dropshipping can minimize initial investment, potentially requiring a few thousand to tens of thousands of dollars for branding, website development, and marketing.
-Manufacturing your own supplements involves substantially higher costs due to production equipment, raw materials, quality control, and storage.
+Additionally, if you want to manufacture your own supplement, it will involve substantially higher costs due to production equipment, raw materials, quality control, and storage.

 3. What is the key consideration to building a standout supplement brand?